UVVM/UVVM/uvvm_util/doc/rst/_build/html/_sources/func_cov_pkg_overview.rst.txt

 *Example 3: The testcases are run in parallel.*

 #.
 Each TC adds bins to a coverpoint, samples coverage and writes the database to a different file.
 #.
-After all simulations are done, use a script to merge the database files for the given coverpoint.
+After all simulations are done, use the :ref:`func_cov_pkg_coverage_merge_script` to merge the database files for the given
+   coverpoint.

 .. note::